wacncontent/CustomizeTool/output/articles/batch/batch-powershell-cmdlets-get-started.md

 You pass this context into cmdlets that interact with the Batch service by using the **BatchContext** parameter.

-> [AZURE.NOTE] By default, the account's primary key is used for authentication, but you can explicitly select the key to use by changing your BatchAccountContext object’s **KeyInUse** property: `$context.KeyInUse = "Secondary"`.
+> [AZURE.NOTE] By default, the account's primary key is used for authentication, but you can explicitly select the key to use by changing your BatchAccountContext object's **KeyInUse** property: `$context.KeyInUse = "Secondary"`.

 ### Query for data